Click on the Indicators below for More Information

 Description of time series:

-This time series shows the percent of communities moderately or highly engaged in commercial fishing in Alaska from 2009 to 2019.
-Between 2014 and 2019 (highlighted in green) the percent of communities moderately or highly engaged in commercial fishing showed an increasing significant trend.
+This time series shows the percent of communities moderately or highly engaged in commercial fishing in Alaska from 2009 to 2020.
+Between 2015 and 2020 (highlighted in green) the percent of communities moderately or highly engaged in commercial fishing showed no trend.

 Description of Alaska Commercial Fishing Engagement: